Instagram Reels Pay Per 1000 Views: The Honest Math

 How much does Instagram Reels pay per 1,000 views?

-Instagram Reels typically pays between $0.01 and $0.05 per 1,000 views through its Plays bonus program, meaning 1 million views might earn $10–$50.
-This is significantly lower than YouTube's CPM-based model, which averages $2–$10 per 1,000 views.
-Instagram's creator payouts depend on eligibility, region, and current bonus structures, which change frequently.
-Most creators find Reels income unreliable as a primary revenue stream.
+Instagram Reels typically pays between $0.01 and $0.05 per 1,000 views through its Plays bonus program.
+That means 1 million views might earn $10-$50.
+This is much lower than YouTube's CPM model, which averages $2-$10 per 1,000 views.
+Instagram's creator payouts depend on eligibility, region, and bonus structures, which change often.
+Most creators find Reels income unreliable as a main money source.

 Does Instagram pay Reels creators the same as YouTube pays creators?

-No, Instagram pays considerably less than YouTube for equivalent views.
-YouTube shares ad revenue directly with creators through its Partner Program, generating $2–$10 CPM on average.
-Instagram's Reels monetization relies on bonus incentives rather than ad-share, producing far lower per-view income.
-Creators serious about video monetization typically treat Instagram as an audience-building tool while directing followers to higher-paying platforms like YouTube or Substack.
+No, Instagram pays much less than YouTube for the same number of views.
+YouTube shares ad revenue directly with creators through its Partner Program.
+That generates $2-$10 CPM on average.
+Instagram's Reels money comes from bonus programs, not ad sharing.
+That produces much lower pay per view.
+Creators who want to earn from video usually treat Instagram as an audience-building tool.
+They send followers to higher-paying platforms like YouTube or Substack.

 How many Reels views do you need to make $1,000?